captanlevi/FAQ-QnA-matching/README.md

 # Bani
 This package aims to provide an easy way to set up a question answering system,
 Taking as input just raw text question answer pairs.
+The principal used is question similirity, ie the most similar question to a
+given query is found and the answer corrosponding to the said question is answered.
+For this purpose KNN algorithm is used, And Batch hard Tripet
+Loss is used to train a sentence transformer model.

 ## Installation
 #### Install with pip